Why the AR-15?

 Sig Sauer —

-Sig Sauer is a top quality firearms manufacturer overall, in many categories.
+Sig Sauer is a top quality firearms manufacturer overall, in many categories, in addition to being one of the AR-15 brands I’ve got here.
 As you likely know, Sig just won the military contract to replace Beretta as the sidearm of choice for the US military.
 Sig also makes great rifles, and is one of the top AR 15 manufacturers in the country.
 Their reputation stands for itself and requires no other introduction.

 Sometimes you just want a rifle from a manufacturer you know and trust that’s not going to break the bank.
 Not that any of the other companies on this best AR15 manufacturer list are not trustworthy.
 If that were the case, they wouldn’t be here.
 But, as far as affordable rifles go, I wanted to provide another example, and Ruger is a solid company with a great entry level rifle.
 The barrel is cold hammer forged, parts are properly attached and staked, and, as a bonus, you get Ruger’s fantastic customer service.